Copyright 2008-2020: Justin Wood

 This project originally started as a private repository for notes and research related to the Sacramento, California area architect, Carter Sparks.
 Sparks practiced a contemporary style of design from roughly the mid-1950's until the early 1990's.
 He was best known for his design work on behalf of the Streng Brothers designing "modern" tract homes.
 For more on Sparks' work and biography there is an excellent series written by David Weinstein for CA Modern Magazine.
 Additional research and information can be found on Gretchen Steinberg's Eichlerific blog.

-The archive is deeply thankful to a myriad of helpful folks including, but not limited to, Carter Sparks' daughter Jennifer Dare Sparks, Dodi Sparks, Gretchen Steinberg, Kris Liannin Lang, David Weinstein, Zann Gates, David Toerge, Don Wolf, Steve Streng, Nick V, Laura Wood and many passionate individual owners.
+The archive is deeply thankful to a myriad of helpful folks including, but not limited to, Carter Sparks' daughter Jennifer Dare Sparks, Dodi Sparks, the one and only Gretchen Steinberg, Kris Liannin Lang, David Weinstein, Zann Gates, David Toerge, Don Wolf, Steve Streng, Nick V, Laura Wood and many passionate individual owners.

 Any and all additional information and stories are welcomed!
 Just email the archive at firstname.lastname@example.org and share.